 - Sprinkle with 1/4 cup chocolate chips.

 - Bake on the middle rack for about 25 minutes.

-- You can also double the recipe for a large rectangular pan.
-The bake time is the same.
+- You can also double the recipe and make it in a large rectangular pan.
+The baking time will be the same.